lestece/BIM-Dance-Studio/TESTING.md

 - The back to top button correctly does its job

-- The logo links to the homepage if clicked with no error
+- The logo correctly links to the homepage when clicked

 ![Booking confirmation book another class link testing](docs/TESTING-images/booking-confirmation-book-another-link-testing.gif)